bridgewwater/gin-api-swagger-temple/README.md

 │       ├── handler                 # under api/v1 api, Similar to C in MVC architecture, it is used to read input, forward the processing flow to the actual processing function, and finally return the result.
 │       │   ├── biz                    # api group folder for /biz
 │       │   ├── json.go                # json parse
-│       │   └── jsonResponse.go        # universal response structure, The authentication method of each major version is inconsistent.
+│       │   ├── json_response_func.go  # universal response structure, The authentication method of each major version is inconsistent.
+│       │   └── parse_query.go         # parse query kit as `ParseQueryCommonOffsetAndLimit`
+│       ├── internal                # api v1 internal tools
+│       │   └── parse_http             # parse http request
 │       ├── model                   # under api/v1 model define api, The model of each major version is inconsistent.
-│       └── main.go                 # swag generated file entrance, swag base info update here
+│       └── swagger.go              # swag generated file entrance, swag base info update here
-├── cmd                         # cmd folder
-│   └── gin-api-swagger-temple    # package of this web app
-│       ├── main.go                 # app program entrance
+├── cmd                         # cmd folder for golang project │   └── gin-api-swagger-temple    # package of this web app │       ├── main.go                 # app program entrance
 │       └── main_test.go            # app integration test entrance
-│
+├── codecov.yml                 # code coverage config
-├── conf                        # Configuration files are stored in a unified directory │   ├── config.yaml
-│   ├── release                   # release configuration file
+├── coverage.txt                # code coverage report, which is not in the git list ├── conf                        # Configuration files are stored in a unified directory │   ├── config.yaml               # default configuration file │   ├── release                   # release configuration file folder
-│   └── test                      # test configuration file
+│   └── test                      # test configuration file folder
 ├── build                       # build directory, which is not in the git list ├── dist                        # Publish the directory, which is not in the git list ├── doc                         # API document directory